 If you have no documents showing your age, the Asylum Service may request you are given some tests to assess your age.

-The Welfare Services will be responsible for your needs.
-If you need to see a doctor for any reason you must ask your welfare officer.
+The Welfare Services will be responsible for your needs, including access to healthcare, accommodation, basic needs, education, as well as your right to safety and well-being.
 Anything you say to your welfare officer is confidential.

 The Welfare Services are responsible for representing you during the asylum procedure.
 A welfare officer must represent you and this includes giving you information about the whole procedure and all your rights and obligations throughout the procedure.
 Your representative must also prepare you for the interview at the Asylum Service and escort you to this interview.
 Your representative must explain the consequences of the examination of your asylum application should it be refused, and if you are refused your welfare officer must explain to you your right to submit an appeal.

-What do I need to do to join my family member/relative in another European country (Dublin Regulation)?
+How can I apply to join my family member/relative in another European country (Dublin Regulation)?

 There is a European Union law commonly known as the Dublin Regulation, which establishes the country that is responsible for receiving and deciding on asylum applications based on agreed criteria.
 Cyprus is a so-called ‘Dublin Country’ as well as: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-If you have family members / relatives in a Dublin Country, you will need to provide their accurate details along with detailed information and documentation on your identity and age when you visit the Asylum Service of the Republic of Cyprus for your first asylum interview.
+If you have family members / relatives in a Dublin Country, you will need to provide their any available details along with information and documentation on your identity and age when you visit the Asylum Service of the Republic of Cyprus.
 Providing this information at the earliest opportunity will facilitate your application to join your immediate family member – mother, father, brother or sister – or close relative – aunt, uncle or grandparent.

 The guardian/representative appointed to you by the government to assist you during your stay in Cyprus until you reach 18 years of age, will be present at your interview at the Asylum Service and will assist you with your application for family reunification.
 Your guardian/representative will accompany you whenever you have to talk to the authorities.
 S/he is there to ensure your best interests.
 This means that your needs, safety, well-being and your own views will be taken into account.
 Therefore an application to join your family member/relative will only be made if it is in your best interests.